Ulthran/Fun-With-Mathematica/README.md

 A notebook containing a lot of my solutions to PE problems, which I can't post because that would give away the answers www.projecteuler.net

+Lab 05, Lab 06, PS 06, & PS 07.nb

+These notebooks are from my nonlinear optoelectronic dynamics course.
+Some cool analysis of data from an optoelectronic Mackey-Glass feedback loop.